openpracticelibrary/openpracticelibrary/content/practice/opportunity-solution-tree.md

 3. Brainstorm solutions to specific opportunities (try [Crazy 8s Practice](https://openpracticelibrary.com/practice/crazy-8s/)).
 Discuss as a team.
 4. Have the team vote on the solutions with the most potential for success (try [Dot-Voting](http://www.funretrospectives.com/dot-voting/)).
 5. Create Experiments for the top 3 solution ideas.

+## Tips for remote facilitation

+* Not many difference between what you do face to face and remotely
+* You need to be very clear about steps and how you are using different practices that are connected among them on your whiteboard, otherwise people get lost
+* Example: explain if you combine The Opportunity Decision tree, with [Affinity papping](https://openpracticelibrary.com/practice/affinity-mapping/), and [How might we](https://openpracticelibrary.com/practice/hmw/), turning your opportunity areas or expected Impact into Questions

 ## Further Information